 All this requires rigorous engineering, considering our product’s long-term security and scalability and disruptive, innovative thinking.

-In the following, we present our tech stack and share a future outlook.
+In the following, we introduce our tech stack and share a future outlook.
 We grow our team in most engineering areas.
 If you want to support our vision of a world without fossil fuels, we would love to get your application.

 How We Work